ksreyes/adb-kaz-gvc/README.md

 ## Disclaimer

-The contents of this repository are in no way endorsed by the Asian Development Bank or the authors of cited works.
-All errors are my own.
+The contents of this repository are intended as a personal project with no official affiliation with the Asian Development Bank or the ADB publication in question.